Do what thou wilt shall be the whole of the Law.

 Duty is described as “A note on the chief rules of practical conduct to be observed by those who accept the Law of Thelema” and contains four distinct sections:

 - Your duty to yourself

-- Your duty to other individual men and women
+- Duty to other individual men and women

 - Your duty to mankind

-- Your duty to all other beings and things.
+- Duty to all other beings and things.

 I would strongly encourage everyone to read and study these particular works that Crowley left for us Liber AL vel Legis, Liber Oz, Liber II and Duty.
 I believe people from all walks of life would benefit greatly.

 The Book of the Law also announces several holy days to be celebrated.
 There are no established rules or dogmatic regulations describing how these days should be celebrated.
 The holy days are usually celebrated on the following dates: